zyzzyva99/shabal.cr/README.md

 # shabal.cr

-A Crystal wrapper for [libshabal](https://github.com/burst-apps-team/libShabal), an optimized native library containing utility and encryption code used with BURST and other PoC2-based cryptocurrencies.
+Crystal bindings for [libshabal](https://github.com/burst-apps-team/libShabal), an optimized native library containing utility and encryption code used with BURST and other PoC2-based cryptocurrencies.

 ## Installation

+1. Install the latest libshabal binaries for your OS from [the libshabal releases page](https://github.com/burst-apps-team/libShabal/releases) if you don't already have them.

-1. Add the dependency to your `shard.yml`:
+2. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: